 Part morality tale, part mystery, a searing story of friendship, family and temptation.

-Bart, Teddy and Cole have been best friends since childhood.
-Having founded their own small-town construction company, they yearn to build a legacy, something to leave behind to their families.
-So when Gretchen Connors, a mysterious millionaire lawyer from California, approaches them with a stunning, almost formidable project in the mountains above their town, the three friends convince themselves it’s the job which will secure their future.
+Best friends since childhood, Bart, Teddy and Cole run their own small-town construction company, True Triangle.
+When the mysterious Gretchen Connors, a millionaire lawyer from California, approaches them with a stunning, almost formidable house project in the mountains above town, the three friends convince themselves it’s the job which will change everything.

 A slow-burning and mesmerising read.